sftpplus/sftpplus-docs/src/doc_source/configuration-identity/administrators.rst

 :doc:`Local Manager administration service </configuration/local-manager>`.
 They cannot be used for file transfer operations.

-In order to simplify configuration management for a large number of administrators, the administrators are associated to a role.
+To simplify configuration management for a large number of administrators, the administrators are associated with one or more roles.

-This allows, for example, to easily disable access for all administrators associated to a particular role by simply disabling the role instead of having to disable every administrator.
+This allows, for example, to easily disable access for all administrators associated with a particular role by simply disabling the role instead of having to disable every administrator.

 ..  contents:: :local: